-Mr. Mandelbrot continues to publish allegations of Trust fiduciary and personnel misconduct similar to those alleged in the Thorpe Adversary Proceedings on his blog and in communications with the Bankruptcy Court, the Trust's fiduciaries and legal counsel.
+Mr. Mandelbrot continues to publish allegations of Trust fiduciary and personnel misconduct similar to those alleged in the Thorpe Adversary Proceedings.
 The Trust investigated accusations through outside counsel in prior reporting periods, who reached the same conclusion as had been reached by the Trust and the Court in years past-that the allegations are meritless.
-During the reporting period, Mr. Mandelbrot again, in communications with the Bankruptcy Court, the Trust's fiduciaries and legal counsel, made various allegations of Trust fiduciary and Trust counsel misconduct similar to those alleged in the Thorpe Adversary Proceedings.
-The Trust and its fiduciaries evaluated these allegations (some of which were asserted in prior reporting periods), and determined that they lacked merit.
-During the reporting period, Mr. Mandelbrot also requested, in communications with the Trust's fiduciaries and legal counsel, that he be reinstated and again be permitted to file claims with the Trust.
-The Trust and its fiduciaries have considered this request and have notified Mr. Mandelbrot that they decline to request the Bankruptcy Court to reinstate him at this time.
+During the reporting period, Mr. Mandelbrot requested, in communications with the Trust's fiduciaries and legal counsel, that he be reinstated and again be permitted to file claims with the Trust.
+The Trust and its fiduciaries considered this request and notified Mr. Mandelbrot that they declined to request the Bankruptcy Court to reinstate him at this time.